 - 2 scoops triple chocolate ice cream (or any ice cream of your choice)

 - fresh mint leaves (optional)

-- For the sauce, put berries in a small saucepan.
-Add water, 1 1/2 tablespoon sugar & lemon.
+- For the sauce, put the berries in a small saucepan.
+Add water, 1-1/2 tablespoon sugar & lemon.
 Cook on low flame until the sauce starts to thicken.
 Let it cool.